viswalegend27/Open-AI-Real-Time-Voice-asssistant/README.md

 - `assistant/urls.py`: API routing.
 - `constants.py`: Loads system instructions, config, and OpenAI settings.
 - `static/`: Frontend files (HTML, JS, CSS for the voice interface).
 - `system_instructions.md`: Edit this as described above for your scenario.
+Follows the rules of prompt engineering

 ---

 ## Key Endpoints

 - `POST /api/session` : Start a new chat session.
+Creates a new openAI session.
 - `POST /api/conversation` : Add a chat message.
+Our actual conversation
 - `POST /api/analysis` : Extract intelligence from the session.
-- `GET /api/get-summary/<session_id>` : Get a conversation summary.
-- `GET /api/get-recommendations` : Get vehicle suggestions.
+Analysis done using openAI

 ---